COMP3040-2025-2026/coursework-1-b/README.md

 **Solution:** Assign each department a staff representative to update their section regularly, ensuring students always see accurate and current information.

 #### 👥 User Adoption
-**Challenge:** Students resistant to changing from current workflow and learning new system
+**Challenge:** Students resistant to changing from current workflow and learning new system.

 **Solution:** Phased rollout starting with high-value features (booking, food ordering).
 Provide incentives for early adopters (free delivery credits).
 Include comprehensive in-app tutorials.

 #### ⚡ Scalability
-**Challenge:** Handling 3,000+ concurrent food delivery orders during peak lunch hours
+**Challenge:** Handling 3,000+ concurrent food delivery orders during peak lunch hours.

 **Solution:** Use online servers to handle more orders at once.
 Improve delivery speed by storing common data for quick access and processing orders step by step to avoid delays.

 #### 🔒 Data Privacy & Security
-**Challenge:** Protecting sensitive student information and payment details
+**Challenge:** Protecting sensitive student information and payment details.

 **Solution:** Use secure communication, follow data protection rules, protect payments, and add login verification for safety.

+---

 ## 🚀 Use Cases and User Stories